lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 On mobile, the location of the phone is sent once an hour to the radio.

+It's also possible to set a position manually, which will override any GPS position, see 'hand' button when the map is shown.

 Save / Restore data
 -------------------